ponolite/asian-american-language/README.md

-# Starter folder
+# Understand The Dominant Language in Contemporary Asian-American Authors

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repo provides students with a foundation to understand the most repeated and dominant language used by contemporary Asian-American authors to garner the current cultural status of Asian-Americans today.
+This helps us understand if the current cultural language of the Asian-American population and related trends, especially in regards to racialization and more!

 ## File Structure